 (11)

-where MASEH and AvgRelMAE(H) are the MASE and the AvgRelMAE based on one to H forecast horizon (H=1, 4 and 8) across S SKUs (e.g., S= 1831) for K rolling events (e.g., K=18). ys,h,k and ys,h,k are respectively the h-step ahead actual value and forecast value for data series s based on the kth rolling event.
+where MASEH and AvgRelMAE(H) are the MASE and the AvgRelMAE based on one-to-H week ahead forecast horizon (H=1, 4 and 8) across S SKUs (e.g., S= 1831) for K rolling events (e.g., K=18). ys,h,k and ys,h,k are respectively the h-step ahead actual value and forecast value for data series s based on the kth rolling event.
 T0 is the total number of observations in the estimation window (i.e., T0=160).
-The AvgRelMAE measures the forecasting performance of one model relative to another and the corresponding MAEs,H,kC and MAEs,H,kB are the MAE by these two models based on one to H forecast horizon across S SKUs for K rolling events.
+The AvgRelMAE measures the forecasting performance of one model relative to another and the corresponding MAEs,H,kC and MAEs,H,kB are the MAE by these two models based on one-to-H week ahead forecast horizon across S SKUs for K rolling events.
 In this study, we use the AvgRelMAE to measure the forecasting performance of each model relative to the ADL-own model.
 Thus the MAEs,H,kC is the MAE by the candidate model and the MAEs,H,kB is the MAE by the ADL-own model.
-Before we transform the log values to levels for evaluation, we adjust the final forecasts by adding one-half mean squared error, which mitigate the bias caused by the logarithm transformation (e.g., Cooper et al., 1999; Ma & Fildes, 2017; Ma et al., 2016).
+Before we transform the log values to levels for evaluation, we adjust the final forecasts by adding one-half mean squared error, which mitigates the bias caused by the logarithm transformation (e.g., Cooper et al., 1999; Ma & Fildes, 2017; Ma et al., 2016).

 Results and discussion